KuzyXD/chatgpt-telegram-bot/README.md

 OPENAI_TOKEN=""
 TELEGRAM_BOT_TOKEN=""
 ```
-4. Start the application by running npm start
+4. Start the application by running `npm start`

 ## Usage
 Once the application is running, you can interact with the bot by sending messages to it in Telegram.
 The bot will respond with generated text based on the user's input.
-To start a conversation with the bot, search for it by name in Telegram and click on "Start".
+To start a conversation with the bot, search for it by name in Telegram and write `/start`.

 ## Contributing
 Contributions are welcome!
 To contribute, please follow these steps: